 Exposing additional data using structured data and custom snippet rendering

-Google Custom Search is able to provide more information about a result than included in the text snippet.
-If the site or url that result is pointing to is publishing semantic markup, for example using schema.org vocabulary, this data can be available in search result as pagemap attributes.
+Programmable Search Engine is able to provide more information about a result than included in the text snippet.
+If the site or URL that result is pointing to is publishing semantic markup, for example using schema.org vocabulary, this data can be available in search result as pagemap attributes.

-To check which pagemap attibutes are known by CSE for a given URL, paste the url into the Structured Data Testing Tool.
-The pagemap values are listed in the Google Custom Search tab.
+To check which attributes are known for a given URL, paste the URL into the Rich Results Test Tool.

-If you are using the CSE JSON API, you can access these values under
+If you are using the Custom Search JSON API, you can access these values under

 items.pagemap value of the JSON

-If you are using Custom Search Element, you need to provide an HTML snippet to
+If you are using Programmable Search Element, you can use Callbacks to render structured data information.

 Overlaying the results with third-party data

-An interesting technique is retrieving results programmatically via CSE JSON API and then joining them with a third-party data source to provide added value for the end user.
+An interesting technique is retrieving results programmatically via the Custom Search JSON API and then joining them with a third-party data source to provide added value for the end user.